-NARR/REFERENCE A ESTABLISHES MINIMUM SECURITY STANDARDS FOR STATE DRIVERS LICENSES AND PERSONAL IDENTIFICATION CARDS.
-REFERENCE B IS THE JOINT DEPARTMENT OF STATE (DOS) AND DEPARTMENT OF HOMELAND SECURITY (DHS) PLAN TO REQUIRE ALL TRAVELER, U.S. CITIZENS AND FOREIGN NATIONALS ALIKE, TO PRESENT A PASSPORT OR OTHER ACCEPTABLE DOCUMENT THAT DENOTES IDENTITY AND CITIZENSHIP WHEN ENTERING THE UNITED STATES.
+NARR/REFERENCE A ESTABLISHES MINIMUM SECURITY STANDARDS FOR UNITED STATES (U.S.) STATE/TERRITORY DRIVER LICENSES AND PERSONAL IDENTIFICATION CARDS.
+REFERENCE B IS THE JOINT DEPARTMENT OF STATE (DOS) AND DEPARTMENT OF HOMELAND SECURITY (DHS) PLAN TO REQUIRE ALL TRAVELERS, U.S. CITIZENS, AND FOREIGN NATIONALS ALIKE, TO PRESENT A PASSPORT OR OTHER ACCEPTABLE DOCUMENT THAT DENOTES IDENTITY AND CITIZENSHIP WHEN ENTERING THE UNITED STATES.
 REFERENCE C IS INTERIM POLICY GUIDANCE FOR DEPARTMENT OF DEFENSE (DOD) PHYSICAL ACCESS CONTROL.
 REFERENCE D CONSTITUTES THE MARINE CORPS PHYSICAL SECURITY PROGRAM AND PRESCRIBES POLICY, ASSIGNS RESPONSIBILITIES, AND PRESENTS REQUIREMENTS.//

 POC/MR. TONY PIERCE/CIV/UNIT: PPO PS/EMAIL: CHARLES.A.PIERCE1@USMC.MIL/TEL: (703)695-7202//

-GENTEXT/REMARKS/1.
-SITUATION.
-Reference (a), established minimum standards of compliance for the production and issuance of state/territory-issued drivers licenses and identification cards.
-The standards include requirements for a digital photograph, signature, drivers license or identification card number, and certain biographic information which includes full name, date of birth, gender, and principle residence.
-Additionally, drivers licenses and identification cards require physical security features designed to prevent tampering, counterfeiting, or duplication of the document for fraudulent purposes.
+1.A.
+Reference (a), established minimum standards of compliance for the production and issuance of state/territory-issued driver licenses and identification cards.
+The standards include requirements for a digital photograph, signature, driver license or identification card number, and certain biographic information which includes full name, date of birth, gender, and principle residence.
+Additionally, driver licenses and identification cards require physical security features designed to prevent tampering, counterfeiting, or duplication of the document for fraudulent purposes.

 4.A.
-The following forms of identification are approved as alternate forms of identification in the absence of a Real ID Act compliant drivers license or identification cards:
+The following forms of identification are approved as alternate forms of identification in the absence of driver license or identification cards:

 4.A.1.
 U.S. Passport